ebryerwork/icds_docs/docs/running-jobs/cli/slurm.md

 The output and error filenames are customizable, however, using the table of symbols below.

+Additional details on Replacement Symbols can be found in the [Slurm sbatch documentation](https://slurm.schedmd.com/sbatch.html) for batch jobs and the [Slurm salloc documentation](https://slurm.schedmd.com/salloc.html) for interactive jobs.

 ## Environmental Variables

 Slurm makes use of environment variables within the scope of a job, and